 When it comes to coloring the particular series of interest, the presenter needs to consider what is most important.
 Perhaps presenting every single line is not as important as focusing on a single data series.
 In that case, the Layering and Small Multiples approaches may not be entirely necessary and instead a single graph is best.
 I find that I begin building your graphs in the same color—gray works great—and then purposefully add color to help support the written or spoken word.

-In the end, presentations are a fundamentally different form of communication than what you might write down and publish in a journal, report, or blog post.
+In the end, presentations are a fundamentally different form of communication than what you might write down and publish in a journal, report, blog post, or infographic.
 Simply copying and pasting portions of text, tables, and graphs disrupts how the speaker communicates information.

 Instead, consider how you can visualize your content, unify what you say and what you show, and focus your audience’s attention where you want it when you want it.